umwrit350sp17/team6/teamdocs/TEAM CHARTER.md

 * Alix:
    1. Throughout the course of the project, I would like to have a productive and friendly team environment and experience.
    2. I would like my contribution to the project to be considered equal and fair, ensuring that everyone's voice is heard and understood.
-   3. Also, I would like to improve my markdown skills, as well as my technical writing skills.
+   3. Also, I would like to improve my markdown writing skills, as well as my technical writing skills.
 * Marcianne:
    1. goal
    2. goal